Artwork Requirements/ File Preparation Guide

 • Upload professionally created artwork.

-• Do not use pictures taken with a phone.
-Use pictures taken with 10+ megapixel camera.
+• Do not use pictures taken with a cell phone.
+Use pictures taken with 10+ megapixel digital camera.

 • Images downloaded from a web search or social sites must be high quality.
 Purchase images from a stock house.